girlypa/hello-world/README.md

 # hello-world
-This repository holds all my files
+This repository holds all my blueberries